 ET Core can also read tableau files directly, thus an export is only necessary if you intend to use the coordinate data in another software.
 To import a tableau file, create an "Import" node in ET Core, double click it and select "Tableau" as "Datafile format".
 This will import all coordinate data of all specimens but not any surface file.
 As usual (see "Manuals for the EVAN Toolbox No. 2"), the surface of one particular specimen has to be loaded separately.
-ET Core will also accept .stl beside .obj for visualization.
+ET Core will also accept .stl (beside .obj) for visualization.

 The tableau file can be replayed as it is being built (or reloaded from a saved tableau file) by using the controls at the bottom left of the Templand window.
-These controls Controls Control Controls Control Control
+These controls are similar to the controls you would find them on an MP3-player and have similar action.
+The tableau allows also to record the process of landmarking: